Geology of the San Andreas Fault

 |Meet at:||Coachella Valley Preserve|

 California is a state defined by plate tectonics, motion, continental drift, and subduction zones.
 Join geologist Ted Reeves as he demystifies fault systems and their effects.
 Reeves will unfold the geologic story of the Southern Californian landscape in this all-day field class.
 Participants will travel a total of approximately six miles walking to Pushawalla Palms to see evidence of the folding and uplift that formed Pushawalla Canyon.
 Reeves will illuminate fault-related features in the field with special emphasis on physical deformations of the landscape.
-Don’t miss this unique opportunity to walk along the San Andreas fault zone and touch the San Andreas Fault!
+Don’t miss this unique opportunity to explore the San Andreas fault zone and the palm oases!